stevetasticsteve/django-lexicon/README.md

 - templates/registration/password_change_form.html
 - templates/registration/password_change_done.html
 - sign up form.
 Need a registration app
-- password reset functionality
-- Different users need roles.
-You should only be able to edit pages you have permission to
 - Eventually use office 365 logins and have integration with member services

 ## Exports